andy-walker/dashboard-app/README.md

 Dashboard App
 =============
 A developer competency test to implement a basic user dashboard for a CMS.
-Frontend code is written in Typescript using Angular 2, webpack to compile and deploy.
+Frontend code is written in Typescript using Angular 2, and webpack to compile and deploy.
 Also includes a basic set of unit and e2e tests.

 Installation
 ------------